Triaxial Magnetars as Sources of Fast Radio Bursts: Consequences

+I follow \citet{L25,ZH25} in suggesting that in repeating FRB the magnetic and spin axes are aligned, and \citet{KLB17,BK25} in suggesting that FRB radiation is emitted along open field lines.
+This leads to a possible explanation \citep{K25a} of the difference between repeating and apparently non-repeating FRB: Apparently non-repeating FRB have triaxial moment tensors and open field lines that are not parallel to their rotation axis, so that their directions of radiation wander slowly and pseudo-randomly across much of the sky.

+{Because FRB emission is narrowly collimated and FRB have low emission duty factors (for emission in any direction) $\text{DF} = \Delta t/\eta \sim 10^{-5}$, where $\Delta t \sim 1\,$ms is a typical burst width, the chance of observing a second burst (after precession has misaligned the axis) is small.
+FRB that are are only minimally tri-axial may have their magnetic and rotational axes aligned (dissipation reduces them to their lowest energy state with oblate spheriodal intertia tensors and magnetic, emission and rotation axes aligned); if fortuitously these point to the observer we see them as repeating FRB, while otherwise they are not observable at all.

+The observed duty factor of a triaxial FRB may be ${\cal O} (\text{DF}\Omega/4\pi) \sim \text{DF}/4\pi\gamma^2$, where $\Omega$ is the solid angle of emission of the FRB and $\gamma$ the corresponding Lorentz factor of the emitting charge bunches.
+Triaxiality may explain the large gap between the upper bounds on duty factors of apparently non-repeating FRB and the measured duty factors DF of repeaters as curvature radiation models indicate $\gamma^2 \sim 10^5$.

+Any apparent non-repeater can be observed, but only during the rare intervals when its open field lines and emission direction are suitably aligned, explaining their very small observed duty factors.
+In contrast, only a small fraction of repeaters are aligned so that their bursts can be observed; the overwhelming majority of repeaters are unobservable.}

 If the misalignment is comparable to the beam width then the probability of detecting a burst depends on how close to the line of sight is the beam axis because the radiated intensity decreases with increasing deviation.
 This varies aperiodically if the deviations from an isotropic moment tensor are triaxial (comparable in magnitude, however small).
 If the observer remains close to the beam axis the probability of detecting a burst depends on how far he is from the axis.
-This may explain the failure to find periodicity in the rate of detection of bursts in active repeating FRB \cite{L21,X21,K22,K25b}.
+This may explain the absence of periodicity in the rate of detection of bursts, as well as the absence of an exact (RRAT-like) underlying period, in active repeating FRB \cite{L21,X21,K22a,K25b}.